FIWARE/ops.Fuel-main-dev/doc/source/user-guide.rst

      :scale: 75%
 *Fig. 1: OPS-Deploy homepage*

 The user sets bare-metal servers to boot from network via PXE and power them on.
 They will start automatically with a bootstrap operating system, based on Centos.
-The OPS-Deploy will notify discovered nodes on OPS-Deploy UI (see Fig. 1 in the upper right corner).
-At this moment, the user could create a new environment.
+The OPS-Deploy will notify discovered nodes on OPS-Deploy UI (see Fig. 1 in the upper right corner) and the user can create a new environment.

 .. image:: _static/OPS-Deploy-2.png
      :alt: Creation of a new environment